Statement of Principles

 Comprehensive.
 Rather than only providing physical skills like many other programs and schools, WS trainings provides a comprehensive range of tools including verbal skills, awareness training, boundary-setting, confidence-building, de-escalation, and more - in addition to our physical skills training.

 Empowerment-based.
 We believe in training that expands options rather than limiting them.
-Our self defense trainings provide women with a variety of tools for defending their personal safety and security.
-We do not promote self defense frameworks that tell women what they can and cannot do (i.e. don't go out at night alone, don't carry a purse, etc.).
+Our self defense trainings provide participants with a variety of tools for defending their personal safety and security.
+We do not promote self defense frameworks that tell participants what they can and cannot do (i.e. don't go out at night alone, don't carry a purse, etc.).
 We may tell our participants which practices tend to be safer, but the decision for how best to keep herself safe always lies with the individual.

 Free of cost.
 We believe that training should be available to women regardless of their economic status.
 All WS chapters and trainers are required to hold the provision of training that is free of cost as their top priority.
 However, many of our chapters also provide private trainings for groups and organizations for sliding scale donations.